Analysis: Cowboys’ Parsons made valid point about MVP debate | Times Leader

 Micah Parsons took a lot of heat this week for expressing his opinion about the MVP race.

-The r said the Philadelphia Eagles are 12-1 more because of the overall talent on the team than Jalen Hurts.
+The Dallas Cowboys’ star linebacker said the Philadelphia Eagles are 12-1 more because of the overall talent on the team than Jalen Hurts.
 The Eagles’ third-year quarterback is a frontrunner for NFL Most Valuable Player entering Week 15.

 Speaking on Von Miller’s podcast, Parsons pointed out the Eagles have an excellent defense and superb players on offense around Hurts.